Danny Mac

-Danny Mac (born 26 February 1988) is an English actor, best known for playing the role of Dodger Savage in the Channel 4 soap opera Hollyoaks from 2011 to 2015.
+Danny Mac (born 26 February 1988) is an English actor.
+Known for a variety of roles on stage and screen.
+He has received a number of awards and nominations including Best Actor, Best Newcomer, Best Actor in a Visiting Production.

 Early and personal life

-Mac was born in Bromley, London, but then grew up in the seaside town of Bognor Regis.
-He trained for two years in Acting at Chichester College before attending The Arts Educational Schools in London graduating in 2009 with a BA Hons degree.
+Mac was born in Bromley, London and spent most of his childhood in the seaside town of Bognor Regis.
+He studied Acting for two years at Chichester College before attending The Arts Educational Schools in London, graduating in 2009 with a BA Hons degree and received subsequent training at Royal Academy of Dramatic Art (RADA) and personal coaching with Barbara Houseman.

-Whilst starring in Legally Blonde: The Musical, he met actress Carley Stenson.
-The pair began dating in 2011 and got married in 2017.
-In March 2021, the pair announced that they were expecting their first child together.
+In 2011 he met actress Carley Stenson.
+The pair began dating and were married in 2017.
 Stenson gave birth to daughter Skye on 14 June 2021.